Pearson BTEC Level 5 HND in Computing

 - Related work experience

-The Pearson BTEC Level 5 HND in Computing in London is divided into core and optional modules.
+The Pearson BTEC Level 5 HND in Computing is divided into core and optional modules.
 To graduate from the HND course in Computing, you must achieve a minimum of 210 credits over the two-year study period (consisting of at least 105 credits within each year).

 You will study the following units: